SEA: Shareable and Explainable Attribution for Query-based Black-box Attacks: Background and Related Work

-As complementary approaches, forensics and defenses share aspects of the threat model: the attacker aims to compromise the system, and the victim aims to prevent or investigate the attack.
-However, there is a critical distinction in their threat models that provide an advantage to the forensics system.
+\paragraph{Distinction from Black-box Defenses} As complementary approaches, forensics and defenses share aspects of the threat model: the attacker aims to compromise the system, and the victim aims to prevent or investigate the attack.
+However, there is a critical distinction in their threat models that provide an advantage to the forensic system.

 The adversarial machine learning literature has shown that designing robust defenses against adversarial examples is challenging both empirically and theoretically~\cite{adaptive,bpda,limitations-preprocessing}.
 The root cause of this problem, like other security problems, is that the attack can always adapt its technique to the deployed defense until a successful circumvention~\cite{adaptive}.